Winter Magic Festival: History

 John Ellison, then cultural development coordinator with Blue Mountains City Council, following an invitation from the local Chamber of Commerce to revitalize Christmas in July, created and opened the Winter Magic Festival in 1994.
 The inaugural event attracted 2,000 visitors.

+There was some hesitation among some of the local churches in the first year of the festival but by the second year they had joined in the celebrations.
+Snow fell in the first year of the festival (See Facebook for Reference), adding to the Magical feeling of the day with locals and tourists quickly making it a treasured annual tradition and local school students getting in on making costumes and participating in the parade.

 In 2014 the festival attracted approximately 30,000 visitors.
 By 2016, the festival was attracting up to 50,000 visitors.

 The 2019 festival didn't have a parade but instead focused on community arts and performance.

 In 2018 the festival went into hiatus after organisers concluded the festival could not continue in its current form.
 The Winter Magic Festival Association relaunched Winter Magic on 22 June 2019.

 In 2020 & 2021 the festivals had been cancelled as:

 "Meeting the Covid19 requirements in an open street environment with multiple entry points is too big a challenge for our small volunteer Committee."